Coronavirus and Employment Laws

 - Employees caring for a child whose school is closed can receive their required compensation for regularly scheduled work hours up to $200 daily.

-Generally speaking, Families First’s leave benefits apply to workers in companies of various sizes, as well as government workers, employed for at least thirsty (30) days with their current employer.
-Full-time, part-time, freelancers and self-employed individuals qualify for relief under the bill.
+Generally speaking, the FFCRA’s leave benefits apply to workers in companies of various sizes, as well as government workers, employed for at least thirsty (30) days with their current employer.
+Full-time, part-time, freelancers and self-employed individuals qualify for relief.

-Small businesses made up of 50 or fewer employees, however, may be exempted from paying sick leave if “the imposition of such requirements would jeopardize the viability of the business as a going concern.”
-Importantly, employers with fewer than 25 employees are not required to guarantee the same or an equivalent position to the employees returning from FMLA leave.
+Small businesses made up of 50 or fewer employees, however, may be exempted from paying sick leave associated with school closings if “the imposition of such requirements would jeopardize the viability of the business as a going concern.”

-Under Families First employers cannot require employees to use or exhaust their paid time off (e.g., accrued sick time, vacation time, or personal time) before availing themselves of paid leave under the law.
-The law also prohibits employers from retaliating against employees who exercise their rights and attempt to claim Family First’s benefits.
+Under FFCRA employers cannot require employees to use or exhaust their paid time off (e.g., accrued sick time, vacation time, or personal time) before availing themselves of paid leave under the law.
+The law also prohibits employers from retaliating against employees who exercise their rights and attempt to claim FFCRA benefits.

 Many jurisdictions, including New Jersey, have ordered that certain businesses deemed to be non-essential retail, recreational and entertainment businesses (such as hair salons, casinos, gyms, theatres, shopping malls, etc.) must close to the public until further notice.
 Most jurisdictions have placed restrictions on restaurants and other dining establishments to delivery and take out only.